RoyMagnussen/Yummy-Recipe-Blog/README.md

 #### 15. Edit A Recipe

 The `edit recipe` page allows the user to add, remove or update the details of the recipe by getting them to update the form with the pre-populated information from the recipe.

+#### 16. Recipe Details

+The `recipe` page allows the user to view the details of a recipe such as the image, name, author, servings, prep time, cook time, categories, likes, ingredients and steps.
 ### Features Left to Implement

 #### Recipe Sorter